Nadine Naber, PhD

 About

 Dr. Naber came to the University of Illinois from the University of Michigan, Ann Arbor where she co-founded Arab and Muslim American Studies (an Ethnic Studies unit within the Program in American Culture).
-At UIC, she is the faculty founder and former director of the Arab American Cultural Center and holds an affiliation with the Department of Anthropology.
-She is the co-principal investigator of the Middle East Cluster, an initiative within the Chancellor’s Cluster Initiative to increase Faculty Diversity and the Interdisciplinary Culture at UIC.
-She served as Interim Director of the Institute for Research on Race and Public Policy and is currently a steering committee member of the Social Justice Initiative and co-organizer of the Race and Empire Working Group (Institute for the Humanities).
+At UIC, she is the faculty founder and former director of the Arab American Cultural Center and holds an affiliation with Global Asian Studies and the Department of Anthropology.
+She is co-founder of Global Middle East Studies.
+At UIC, she is a steering committee member of the Social Justice Initiative and co-organizer of the Race and Empire Working Group (Institute for the Humanities).

-As a public, community-engaged scholar, she is co-founder of the non-profit organization, Mamas Activating Movements for Abolition and Solidarity (MAMAS).
-Dr. Naber has served on steering committees of social movements such as INCITE!
-Women and Gender non-Conforming People against Violence and Arab Movement of Women arising for Justice (AMWAJ).
-She is an advisor to the National Network of Arab American Communities; a board member of the Arab American Action Network; a TEDX speaker and a columnist for the Chicago Reporter.
-Her work has been featured on NPR, iHeart Radio, and in the Chicago Tribune.
+As a community engaged scholar, Dr. Naber has served on the steering committees of INCITE!
+Women and Gender non-Conforming People against Violence; Arab Movement of Women Arising for Justice (AMWAJ), and the Arab American Action Network.
+She is a TEDX speaker and writes OpEds for outlets like the Chicago Reporter and Truthout.
+Her perspectives are featured regularly in outlets such as NPR, iHeart Radio, the New York Times, and in the Chicago Tribune.

 Education